o355/PyWeather/README.md

 * Sunrise/sunset/moonrise/moonset/moon data
 * Historical data

+Through the magic of typing, these features will eventually work their way into PyWeather!
+* Alerts data
+* Radar/satellite data
+* Tide data
+* Hurricane data
+* PWS data
+* "Yesterday's weather" - I don't have a delorean
+* "Quick Weather" - Getting the weather right now.
+In slow typing format.

 But that's just half the story.
 I've also baked in loads of other features, too!
+* An easy setup!
+You can set PyWeather up (including getting an API key!) easily!
-* Color!
-Lots of color!
+* Colors!
+Lots of em!
-* The setup script!
-* Verbosity for debugging!
-* An updater (it's basic.
-Quite basic)
-* Support for traceback printing!
-* A super-configurable config file!
+* A super configurable config file!
+* Debugging tools!
+* PyWeather is mostly modular!
+You can turn on/off features at will.
+* An updater!
 * No arguments!
-* API key backups!
-* A pretty simple to use UI!
+It's a script!
+* A bunch of other cool features!

 Oh, I should mention that PyWeather is faster than going to Wunderground, is ad-free (duh), and gets loads more data (that's pretty easy to view), and does it all without confusing you.